Barcelona and Culture

 Founder & Strategic Experience Designer at Bobo Barcelona

 Barcelona is known worldwide for its culture.History has shown that the city has become a leading cultural force by nurturing culture in two ways: generating it at home and welcoming it from outside.

-2020, however, has forced the culture sector, along with many others, to lie fallow.
+However, it has just been recognized by the has forced the culture sector, along with many others, to lie fallow.
 In agriculture, this term means that the soil is resting and absorbing nutrients so it can offer better crops the following year.
 Let us hope that this is the case in 2021.

 The Barcelona brand has gained a reputation for a wide range of cultural features.
 These include the works of the modernista architect Antoni Gaudí, including the Sagrada Familia, Casa Batlló, La Pedrera, and Parc Güell, and museums, like the Picasso museum, the National Art Museum of Catalonia (MNAC) and the Barcelona Museum of Contemporary Art (MACBA).
 Historic parts of the city, such as the Gothic and Borne quarters, the Ramblas, and the Olympic village, and theaters, such as Gran Teatre del Liceu, and the National Theater of Catalonia have also contributed to the city’s name for culture, as has its gastronomy, with a key draw being the iconic Boqueria market.

 The city needs to differentiate itself and understand where the world is going.
 It is time to define what its values are and to pinpoint the needs of the new generations.
 We need to ask ourselves why we do what we do and why we do it.

 At a time of global crisis, new values such as solidarity, respect for the planet, and awareness of migration are on the rise.
 We are challenged by a host of concerns and needs in which culture can and must provide contexts that invite reflection, critical think-ing, and innovative solutions.

 "Culture transforms society, the economy, and the environment."